tandav/airpods-reconnect/README.md

 <li>maybe rewrite in shell for better availability</li>
 <li>but maybe there's python3 in catalina <a href='https://google.com/search?q=macos+catalina+python+3'>but you will have to install command line tools</a></li>
 <li>try to minimize deps, at least PyUserInput</li>
+<li>google for this problem and post my workaround answer to some sites / forums / reddit</li>
 </ul>
 </details>